smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

         with that shape's definition.
     * - vendorParamsShape
       - ``string``
-      - A shape to be used to validate the ``vendorParams`` member contents.
+      - The ID of the shape that should be used to validate the ``vendorParams`` member contents.

         If set, the parameters in ``vendorParams`` MUST be compatible with this shape's definition.
     * - expect
       - :ref:`Expectation <Expectation-union>`
       - **Required**.
-Defines the response that is expected from the service call.
-This can be either a successful response, an error message, or a specific error response.
+Defines the kind of response that is expected from the service call.
     * - tags
       - ``[string]``
       - Attaches a list of tags that can be used to categorize and group